ForceANatur/restoration-mod-fans_addons/README.md

 # DSPJ Captain Changes:

-Spring spawns all of this spawn groups at once.
+Spring spawns all of this spawn groups at once with 2 Medic-dozers.

 Winters get's his LPFs back along with the titandozers.

 Summers get's another Nader, Taser, Medic, and Dozer.

-Autumn get's 6 titan SWATs of each type.
+Autumn get's 8 titan SWATs of each type.

 Hatman has both cloakers and more Vet Cops.